 As of the completion of the 2020 round of mapmaking (ca. November 2022), we have identified twenty-three states where some claim was made that the congressional map was a partisan gerrymander: Alabama, Arizona, Arkansas, Florida, Georgia, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maryland, Missouri, Nebraska, Nevada, New Jersey, New York, North Carolina, Ohio, Oregon, Tennessee, Texas, Utah, and Wisconsin.
 Only some of these claims resulted in litigation and even where litigation based on partisan gerrymandering was brought (or in Alabama, Louisiana, and Georgia, where a claim about a racial gerrymander that clearly had partisan consequences was brought in federal court), maps in many of those states survived challenge, or thanks to the Purcell principle had plans that were allowed only for one election.

 The last two columns of Table One identifies whether there is direct or indirect language in state law that prohibits partisan gerrymandering.
 We now look at the intersection of those states where gerrymandering might be found and those where there is direct or indirect language in state law prohibiting partisan gerrymandering.
-Combining the information in Table One with the list of states where there is an accusation of a partisan gerrymandering. we find that Arizona, Florida, Iowa, Nebraska, New York, Ohio, Oregon, and Utah all prohibit partisan gerrymandering with direct language in state law.
+Combining the information in Table One with the list of states where there is an accusation of a partisan gerrymandering, we find that Arizona, Florida, Iowa, Nebraska, New York, Ohio, Oregon, and Utah all prohibit partisan gerrymandering with direct language in state law.
 Additionally, Arkansas, Illinois, Indiana, Kentucky, Maryland, Massachusetts, Missouri, Nebraska, New Hampshire, New Mexico, North Carolina, Oklahoma, Oregon, South Carolina, Tennessee, and Utah have indirect language like that used in Pennsylvania and North Carolina in the 2010 cycle to strike down plans as partisan gerrymanders.

 We find that all states on the first list except Alabama, Arizona, Georgia, Kansas, Louisiana, Nevada, New Jersey, Texas, and Wisconsin have the potential for state courts to resolve a partisan gerrymander in state courts using existing state constitutional language.
 But there are other routes to court action, both federal and state, that have implications for partisan gerrymandering.
 We also note that new innovative use of state constitutions could potentially find prohibitions on partisan gerrymandering in other provisions, particularly provisions that are direct corollaries to the federal first amendment and equal protection clause of the 14th amendment.